63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/README.md

 Where `your-webapp` is the name of your repository and `yourprofile` is the AWS profile to use (it may be `default`).

 You will then be prompted to choose an application starter followed by additional information such as tags for your repository.
-The script will then create the repository, place the application starter code in it, and provide you with the clone url.
+The cli will then create the repository, place the application starter code in it, and provide you with the clone url.

 #### GitHub